vinothgopal/PlaywrightAutomation/README.md

 ## 🔐 Encrypt & Decrypt Environment Files

-Sensitive environment variables (like credentials) are managed securely.
+Sensitive environment variables (like credentials) are encrypted/decrypted using a secure tool like `sops`.

 ### 🔒 Encrypt `.env` File